-- ➤ The best evidence to date shows us that the COVID-19 is spread through respiratory droplets. - > Saliva from mouthguards is unlikely to be a significant source of infection transmission. - ➤ However, we recognize that parents and others may find the prospect of athletes frequently placing and removing a mouthguard concerning. - ➤ Given this reality, the NFHS SMAC suggests that state associations develop statements instructing athletes to refrain from the removal of mouthguards while on the playing field, court, rink, or mat if such are worn by the participants. - If mouthguards are removed in any team-exclusive gathering or bench area, the athlete should use hand sanitizer each time after touching the mouthguard. - > A properly fitted mouthguard is not required by rule in Track and Field.
+- > The best evidence to date shows us that the COVID-19 is spread through respiratory droplets. - > Saliva from mouthguards is unlikely to be a significant source of infection transmission. - ➤ However, we recognize that parents and others may find the prospect of athletes frequently placing and removing a mouthguard concerning. - ➤ Given this reality, the NFHS SMAC suggests that state associations develop statements instructing athletes to refrain from the removal of mouthguards while on the playing field, court, rink, or mat. - If mouthguards are removed on the sidelines or bench area, the athlete should use hand sanitizer each time after touching the mouthguard. - A properly fitted mouthguard is not required by rule in Basketball.